Compensation for victims of crime

 Special arrangements for paying awards

-We may sometimes need to make special arrangements for paying an award, to take account of the circumstances of the victim or of other relevant issues.
+Special arrangements for paying an award may sometimes be required, to take account of the circumstances of the victim or of other relevant issues.
 For example, if the victim is a child, the award will be kept in a bank account which earns interest until the child is 18 years old.
 Awards for adults legally incapable of handling their own affairs might also be paid into trusts for the applicant's benefit.

-Obtaining advance payments from a Trust account before a child reaches 18
+Advance payments from Trust account before child reaches 18

 It is the responsibility of the Head of Compensation Services to manage a child’s account, in line with her responsibilities as a Trustee under the terms of the Trustee Act (Northern Ireland) 1958.